Mohamed-Mohamed-Ibrahim/Weather-Stations-Monitor/K8S.md

    $ newgrp docker
    ```
 2. starting minikube `minikube start --driver=docker`
+3. mount host to minikube VM `minikube mount /mnt/ddia_project/data:/data` (needed for reading parquet files)
+   1. The main idea here to separate Elastic search and kibana from main cluster as they consume too much memory
+   2. if you have enough memory you can skip this step
-3. Running all `kubectl apply -f ./k8s/` -> Do not this till the end as some services are fully done
+4. Running all `kubectl apply -f ./k8s/` -> Do not this till the end as some services are fully done
    1. Running kafka `kubectl apply -f ./k8s/kafka/`
       1. Entering kafka `kubectl exec --stdin --tty <pod> -- /bin/sh` -> all staff will be found at `/opt/bitnami/kafka/bin/`
       2. To communicate with kafka few examples are in Resources